GavinThompson/coolshitgoodpeople/README.md

 ### Example Custom Package

 This repo also includes an example of how to customize Nova using a custom package.
-To enable the custom package, simply uncomment the line `# my-custom-package` in `.meteor/packages` (remove the `#`).
+To enable the custom package, simply uncomment the line `# cool-shit-custom-package` in `.meteor/packages` (remove the `#`).

 For more information on customizing Nova, refer to specific sections in this documentation.
 Note that **you should never customize core files directly** (files in `nova:*` packages).